dialog-semiconductor/py_ble_manager/docs/architecture.md

 The [ble_api](#ble_api) directory contains classes that implement the functionality of the `Dialog BLE API Library` layer.
 As with SDK10, functionality is broken in into logical groupings:

 The `BleGapApi` class implements GAP related functionality.
 The `BleGattcApi` class implements GATT client related functionality.
 The `BleGattsApi` class implements GATT service related functionality.
+The `BleCommonApi` class implements common functionality (e.g. reset handling).

 In addition, a number of classes and enums are defined for passing parameters / receiving responses and events back from the BLE Framework.
 Some example include `BLE_ERROR`, `BdAddress`, `GapScanParams`, `GAP_SCAN_TYPE`,  various BLE event definitions (`BleEventGapAdvCompleted`, `BleEventGapConnected`, etc.).
 Again, these classes and enums are analogous to their SDK10 counterparts.